rickhonda/upfpy/README.md

 The first row will be a csv list of primes and the initial file will just have a 2 here.
 When factor() is given a number, say N, greater than 2, all the primes less than N will appended here after a comma; it will append N if N is prime.
 The subsequent rows are vectors, i.e., unique prime factor lists.

-The second row will contain an empty bracket [ ], this represents the integer zero and is the null or empty vector.
+The second row will contain an empty bracket [ ], this represents the integer zero and is the "null" or "empty" vector.

 The third row represents the number one and contains a '0'.
 Consider: